statamic/migrator/README.md

 1) We recommend creating a new [branch](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell), so that you can easily roll back a migration if necessary.

 2) The site migrator requires the presence of your v2 project's `site` folder, as well as any local asset container folders.
 Be sure to copy these into your v3 project root.
+Also, if you were running above webroot, be sure to copy your `public/themes` folder into `site/themes`.

 3) We recommend clearing your existing site, to ensure a blank slate for your migration: